-The researchers analyzed the gut microbiome of 26 participants in relation to their sleep patterns.
-Participants were asked to wear an Actiwatch to record and measure sleep habits, such as average bed time, average wake time, time in bed, total sleep time, onset latency, sleep effiency, wake after sleep onset, and number of awakenings.
+The researchers analyzed the gut microbiome of 26 participants in relation to their sleeping patterns.
+Participants were asked to wear an Actiwatch to record and measure sleep habits, such as average bed time, average wake time, time in bed, total sleep time, onset latency, sleep efficiency, wake after sleep onset, and number of awakenings.
 Their gut microbiome and selected biomarkers, such as IL-6, were measured from saliva and fecal swab samples.

-The results found that sleep efficiency and total sleep time were positively associated with gut microbiome diversity and richness.
-In contrast, wake after sleep onset was negatively associated with gut microbiome diversity, thus suggesting that a diverse gut microbiome promotes healthier sleep.
+The results found that sleep efficiency and total sleep time were positively associated with microbiome diversity and richness.
+In contrast, wake after sleep onset was negatively associated with microbiome diversity, thus suggesting that a diverse gut microbiome promotes healthier sleep.
 They also saw a clear link between IL-6, the diversity of the gut microbiome, and sleep.
 The study showed positive correlations between IL-6 and time in bed and total sleep time, as well as with gut microbiome richness.

 Written by Maggie Leung, PharmD.